awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 ### Step 1: Create a new Agisoft Project
 1. Open Agisoft Metashape
 1. Click File > Save As
-1. Navigate to and double-click on the correct item's folder in your OneDrive (for example: CE_CabinetA_D4_2394)
+1. Navigate to and double-click on the correct item's folder in your personal OneDrive (for example: CE_CabinetA_D4_2394)
 1. Type the file name, which should include the cabinet letter, drawer number, and item number
     - For example: CE_CabinetA_D4_2349_3Dproject
 1. Click Save